 - google form contest with students voting system

-History instructor Katherine Hubler goes far and beyond in form connections with students and making her virtual presence known in her online courses through:
+History instructor Katherine Hubler goes far and beyond in forming connections with students and making her virtual presence known in her online courses through:

-- stay present during the week with timely announcements
+- staying present during the week with timely announcements

 College of Business instructor Nikki Brown shared her discoveries of what helps her as an online student when she took a fully online training certificate:

 - Lectures: notes and transcripts help greatly and she poses a question for online instructors to ponder: what is the point of your lecture?

 - Textbook vs no textbook: if there is no textbook used, please make sure all the resources are easy to find and are listed in one easy-to-find location as well.

 - Engage her online students by showing results of opinion polls to the whole class and showing how class performance curves so students know where they stand in the class as compared to their fellow classmates anonymously.

 - Estimated weekly reading time and estimated completion time for each assignment help students budget/plan study time efficiently.